 The water quality information presented in the following table(s) is from the most recent round of testing done in accordance with the 1996 Safe Drinking Water Act Amendments.
-All data shown was collected during the last calendar year unless otherwise noted.
+All data shown was collected during the last calendar year (January-December 2021) unless otherwise noted.
+We monitor for some contaminants less than one per year, because the concentrations for those contaminants are not expected to vary significantly from year to year.
+As a result, some of our data though representative is more than a year old.
+For those contaminants, the date of the last sample is shown in the table.

 Regulated Contaminants are those for which the EPA has set legal limits on the levels allowed in drinking water.
-The limits reflect both the level that protects human health and the level that water systems can achieve using the best available technology.
+The limits reflect both the level that protects human health and the level that water systems can achieve using the best available technology